deepset-ai/haystack-website/src/pages/docs_hub/usage/user_settings_hub.md

 The user can update and change the user settings.
 The menu can be entered by clicking on the user's name on the top right.
 This will open a dropdown with different options.
 The first three options are going to be described in the following sections.
 Furthermore, the following options can be chosen:

-* **Contact Us**: The user will be forwarded to a [contact formular](https://haystack.deepset.ai/contact/contact).
-If you have any questions regarding Haystack, feel free to contact our support team there.
 * **Documentation**: The user will be forwarded to the [Haystack Hub website](https://haystack.deepset.ai/docs_hub/get_started_hubmd) where the documentation for Haystack can be found.
 * **Sign Out**: The user will be signed out from Haystack Hub and will be forwarded to the [login page](https://app.haystack-hub.com).